apache/camel-k/helm/camel-k/README.md

   camel-k/camel-k
 ```

 You may install Camel K and specify a container registry later.
+You may need to provide the `--force` option if the installation complains about an existing `IntegrationPlatform`.

 ### Openshift